tvv-lippu-ja-maksujarjestelma-oy/waltti-apc/onboarding.md

 1. Check that it can be used as part of our `EUPL-1.2`-licensed project.
 1. Use the license of the original repository if possible.
 1. Do not change the name of the fork from the original unless it makes sense.

+Link from this main repo to the new repository and vice versa.